xamarin/Xamarin.Auth/component/docs/GettingStarted.md

 Now we're ready to present the login UI

-The `GetUI` method used to return ("old" - embedded browser API)
+The `GetUI` method used to return ("old" - Embedded Browser API)

 *   `UINavigationControllers` on iOS, and
 *   `Intents` on Android.

-for new API (both embedded browsers and Native UI Support) user will need to cast object to appropriate type:
+for new API (both Embedded Browsers and Native UI Support) user will need to cast object to appropriate type:

 *   Android
-    *   embedded browser WebView - cast to `Intent`
+    *   Embedded Browser WebView - cast to `Intent`
     *   native UI - cast to CustomTabsIntent.Builder and call Build() to et Intent
 *   iOS
-    *   embedded browser UIWebView - cast to `UIViewController`
+    *   Embedded Browser UIWebView - cast to `UIViewController`
     *   native UI - cast to `SFSafariViewController`

 On Android, user would write the following code to present the UI.